pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 `bitmaptrie::Trie` cannot be done concurrently.
 This makes `Trie::set()` the single point of GC throughput limitation, causing journal processing to consume most of the GC linear time.

-If `Trie::set()` can be made thread-safe, throughput can be made to improve significantly and the GC will begin to scale.
-This may be unrealistic for a non-concurrent trie implementation though.
+If `Trie::set()` might be made thread-safe, throughput can be made to improve significantly and the GC will begin to scale.
+This may be an unrealistic expectation for the current non-concurrent trie implementation though.

-An alternative to making `Trie::set()` thread-safe may be to give each mutator thread its own young generation object map.
+A more approachable design may be to give each mutator thread its own young generation object map.
 In this case the GC thread pool could process journals in parallel.
 However, when tracing, each mutator thread's root set would be needed to trace all the other object maps.
 This would allow a parallel approach but would be less efficient overall.

+Giving each mutator thread its own young generation may pave the way to integrating a custom allocator in a [heap-partitioned][31] design, which will be discussed later.

 #### A QoS Approach